 Class Participation & Between Class Activities: Each week students will be responsible for participating in class.
 Grades will be based on attendance, discussion, and completing activities.
 Throughout the semester their will readings and/or assignments to be completed to prepare for upcoming class activities (PRE TASK ACTIVITY) or reflect on an activity from the last class (POST TASK ACTIVITY).
 Everyone starts with 30 points, but 2 point deductions will be made when necessary to reflect inadequate participation.
 The instructor will give one warning regarding the type of concern (attendance, discussion, activities).
+This assignment is ongoing throughout the semester.

 Chat Time: Students will be assigned a small group to participate in 15-20 minutes of online chat in between class meetings.
 In addition to coming to class prepared for discussion of assigned readings, each student should prepare questions about the readings for this chat time.
 The instructor will also provide some possible discussion questions to help guide the chat times, but students can choose what to discuss.
-Each chat session is worth 5 points, with the first session to occur prior to the 2 nd class meeting.
-Students are required to determine a mutually convenient chat time to occur prior to 10pm Wednesdays before the class on Thursdays.
+Each chat session is worth 5 points, with the first session to occur prior to the 2nd class meeting.
+Students are required to determine a mutually convenient chat time to occur prior to 10pm Sundays before the class on Mondays.
 Chat transcriptions will be archived and reviewed by the instructor prior to class.
 The instructor will provide details about each group's chats or answer any lingering questions during class time.
 Students will earn 30 points for participating in Chat Time.
 Students will lose 3 points for not logging on to the chat and 2 points for not participating during the Chat Time (must give at least one response that is beyond a basic response (e.g., yes/no/I agree would not count).
-Students are encouraged to read archived chats after each class and are required to choose 1 chat session to review and reflect in a written assignment.
-Details of this assignment are found on CANVAS assignments.
+Students are encouraged to read archived chats after each class.
+This assignment is ongoing throughout the semester.